xrdocs/8000/_tutorials/cisco-8800-fan-tray-fabric-card-line-card-replacement.md

 ## Introduction

 On a Cisco 8800 router, Fan Tray (FT), Fabric Cards (FC) and Line Cards (LC) are Field Replaceable Units (FRU).
 This blog post details the steps required to replace a FT, FC and LC on a Cisco 8800 router.
-A video with detailed steps for FT and FC replacement is also linked in this post below and takes  8818 chassis as an example.
+Videos with detailed instructions for FT, FC and LC replacement is also linked in this post below and takes  8818 chassis as an example.

 ## Before Getting Started